How to get your best refinance rate

 Which mortgage lender has the best refi rates?

 If you’ve been shopping for the best mortgage refinance rates, you probably noticed they vary from lender to lender.
 In some cases, they vary by a lot.

 So, why does Lender A offer an interest rate of 5.5% while Lender B offers a 5.25% rate?

 There are many reasons, such as current economic conditions, how quickly mortgage rates change each day, how the bond market is faring, and more.
 So take into consideration the date you received the estimate, as it can change daily.

 Lenders don’t offer a “one-size-fits-all” refinance rate.
 Your rate won’t always match what the company advertises.

-Also, lenders don’t offer a “one size fits all” interest rate.
+Also, lenders don’t offer a “one-size-fits-all” interest rate.
 No lender will offer low rates to everyone who wants to refinance their mortgage — regardless of what their advertising says.

+A good rule of thumb when shopping for mortgage refinance rates is to know your target number before you start looking.
 If you know beforehand how much you want to drop your rate and monthly payment, you’ll have a good idea of how much it will cost you (and how much you’ll need to pay upfront) to hit your target number.

 What to look for in a good refinance lender